f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     65544 appliance CRITICAL Running out of drive capacity 2023-03-27 15:41:37.847817761 UTC 65545 appliance EMERGENCY Power fault detected in hardware 2023-03-24 12:37:13.713715583 UTC

-The **show system events** CLI command will provide more details of the drive events that have occured.
+The **show system events** CLI command will provide more details of the drive events that have occurred.

 .. code-block:: bash